dsecuredcom/ffufPostprocessing/Readme.md

 This forces ffuf to write a summary file in json format as well as bodies of the responses to disk.
 Adding "-od" is not mandatory but recommended.

+I highly recommend NOT to use the "-ac" flag - especially if you don't want to miss cool stuff and want to use this post-processing tool.

 ## Usage

 ```